IAmPythagoras/FFXIV-Combat-Simulator/README.md

 Learn more about the simulator and how to use it by going to the official documentation website : https://iampythagoras.github.io/index.html

+# Rotation BiS Solver

+As of ffxivcalc version 0.8.00, this library now has a built in rotation BiS solver.
+You can use the ffxivcalclayout.py in order to experiment with it.

+You can read this PDF [BiS_Solver_Algorithm_Documentation.pdf](https://github.com/IAmPythagoras/FFXIV-Combat-Simulator/files/12580553/BiS_Solver_Algorithm_Documentation.pdf) if you are interested in its functionning.

 # Discord bot):
 DISCORD BOT IS CURRENTLY OFFLINE.
 WILL UPDATE HERE WHEN IT IS AVAILABLE